 Ko Tarutao Marine National Park

-One of the most exquisite and unspoilt regions in Thailand, Ko Tarutao Marine National Park encompasses 51 islands blanketed by well-preserved virgin rainforest teeming with fauna and surrounded by healthy coral reefs and radiant white beaches.
-Born in 1974, it's the country's second marine national park.
-Within the park you might spot dusky langurs, crab-eating macaques, mouse deer, wild pigs, sea otters, fishing cats, tree pythons, water monitors, Brahminy kites, sea eagles, hornbills, reef egrets and kingfishers.
+One of Thailand's most exquisite, unspoilt regions, Ko Tarutao Marine National Park encompasses 51 islands blanketed by well-preserved rainforest teeming with fauna, surrounded by healthy coral reefs and radiant white beaches.
+Within, you might spot dusky langurs, crab-eating macaques, mouse deer, wild pigs, sea otters, fishing cats, tree pythons, water monitors, Brahminy kites, sea eagles, hornbills, reef egrets and kingfishers.